medusajs/medusa/docs/content/development/modules/publish.md

 }
 ```

 This allows you to use the recommended TypeScript configurations and sets the output directory to `dist`.
-This is essential for preparing your module for testing and publishing.
+This is essential for preparing your module for publishing.

 ---

 ## Step 4: Change Module Structure

-If you followed the [Create Module documentation](./create.mdx), you might have created your module in a different directory than the NPM package.
-So, make sure to move the module content to a `src` directory inside the new NPM project.
+To ensure that the files are built from the `src` directory to the `dist` directory, make sure to move the module content to a `src` directory inside the new NPM project.

 ---